The Ellie Blog

 Let’s be real for a moment: Being a person can be exhausting.
 As humans, we carry a lot on our shoulders and don’t always give our bodies and minds the rest they need to recharge.
 If you’re constantly spinning your wheels and feel like each day is a race against the clock to get as much checked off your to-do list as possible, you’re bound to reach your limits at some point.

-The 10 Signs of Burnout
+10 Warning Signs of Burnout

 1. You Can’t Get Out of Bed in the Morning

 Everyone has those mornings where they can’t stop hitting the snooze button.
-However, feeling fatigued from the moment you wake up is a major sign of burnout.
+However, feeling fatigued from the moment you wake up is a major warning sign of burnout.

 2. You Can’t Sleep at Night